StefanGrimminck/ES6-T62/assignment2/paper.md

 ### testing the kernel module

 To test our kernel module we'll be reading the value of Up Counter of the Real Time Clock (RTC) using its address.
+Using the LPC3250 manual we found the register for the Up Counter to be 0x40024000.
-The value of this register will increase every second.
+The value of this register will increase every second, wich we'll use to verify that we are reading the correct registers .
-When reading this register 3 times we verified this feature.
+When reading this register 3 times we verified this feature as seen below.

+We also read two registers to check if this functionality worked.
+In contrast to the Up Counter this value decreases every second.

 ```c
 # echo "r 40024000 2" > /sys/kernel/es6/hw && cat /sys/kernel/es6/hw